skip to Main Content

 What you will be doing?

-As a Peer Advocate you will be responsible for providing 1:1 support to up to 10 service users.
-You will support service users to access appropriate services and develop, monitor, evaluate and report on the action plans of service uses under the guidance of the Assistant Manager.
-Your aim within the role will be ensure service users are building positive change in their lives and achieving their goals.
+As a GROW Trainee you will be responsible for providing 1:1 support to up to 10 service users.
+You will assist with the recruitment, co-ordination and ongoing supervision and support of peer mentors and volunteers within the project.
+You will ensure feedback from service users and peer mentors is gathered in a range of different ways.
+Your aim within the role will be to ensure service users are building positive change in their lives and achieving their goals.

 You will work in partnership with staff, volunteers, and the people we support to guarantee that we maintain a high-quality service which meets the needs of those engaged.